 Moms just never get enough recognition.
 Dealing with snotty noses and temper tantrums, the measles and the mumps, adolescent drama, teenage angst, fits of rebellion, green hair, completely inappropriate dates and wild career choices… and yet… they still love us.

 They cheer us on and pick us up when we go “boom” and make our favorite meals when we appear on their doorstep.
 They tell embarrassing stories to potential mates because they’re Moms and… that’s what Moms do.
 We call them and for their butter tart recipes and they give vividly detailed accounts of spring planting plans (in January) and once a year – we make them brunch, so it had better be good.

-This is not a post for Mom… this is for Mom/Dad/Parental Unit to post on the Facebook wall of that delightfully sullen teenager in hopes of mid-morning deliciousness. (note to prospective Teen Chef: life gets better after high school, ‘rents really DO know Jack and cooking is a piece of cake.)
+This is not a post for Mom… this is for Mom/Dad/Parental Unit to post on the Facebook wall of that delightfully sullen teenager in hopes of mid-morning deliciousness. (note to prospective Teen Chef: life gets better after high school, parents really DO know stuff, and cooking is a piece of cake.)

 Today I’m keeping things simple, the menu easy and yet still elegant; with a couple of handy short cuts for those youthfully exuberant lovers of Mom out there.